jakoschiko/dicetest/README.md

 # Dicetest

-Dicetest is a framework for writing tests with pseudorandom generated test data.
+Dicetest is a framework for writing tests with randomly generated test data.

 ## Status of this crate